redhat-openstack/website/source/documentation/getting-started.html.md

 ## What's the admin password?

-The admin dashboard (aka Keystone) is located at <http://CONTROL_IP/dashboard> The default admin username is 'admin' and the initial password is located in /root/keystonerc_admin
+The admin dashboard (aka Horizon) is located at <http://CONTROL_IP/dashboard> The default admin username is 'admin' and the initial password is located in /root/keystonerc_admin

 <Category:Documentation>